PERA Investment in the Philippines 2019

 3. Investment Manager (optional) – a regulated entity accredited by the concerned Regulatory Authority and authorized by the Contributor, pursuant to a written investment management agreement, to make investment decisions for his PERA.

-What is the 5% tax credit?
+What is the 5% tax credit in PERA?

-Qualified contributors are entitled to a 5% tax credit on the aggregate contributions made in one calendar year up to P100,000 for Philippine residents and P200,000 for overseas Filipinos.
+Qualified contributors are entitled to a 5% income tax credit on the aggregate contributions made in one calendar year up to P100,000 for Philippine residents and P200,000 for overseas Filipinos.

 For self-employed contributors, they shall be issued a PERA tax credit certificate (TCC) by the BIR.
 For overseas Filipinos, they shall be entitled to claim the 5% tax credit against any national internal revenue tax liabilities, excluding the contributor’s withholding tax liabilities as withholding agent.